syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/create-project.md

     **Angular:**

-    **NPM**: All the Syncfusion Angular NPM packages entries will be added in   package.json, it will automatically restore while build the application or save the  package.json file before compile the project.
+    **NPM**: All the Syncfusion Angular NPM packages entries will be added in package.json, it will automatically restore while building the application or save the package.json file before compiling the project.

     **Styles**: CSS entries will be added in index.html based on the selected .NET Core version.

     **React:**

-    **NPM**: All the Syncfusion React NPM packages entries will be added in package.json, it will automatically restore while build the application or save the package.json file before compile the project.
+    **NPM**: All the Syncfusion React NPM packages entries will be added in package.json, it will automatically restore while building the application or save the package.json file before compiling the project.

     **Styles**: CSS entries will be added in or index.html based on the selected project .Net Core version.